-Create a Thriving Pollinator Garden with Edible Flowers
+How to Grow a Thriving Pollinator Garden with Edible Flowers

-The plants on this list are wonderful because they not only add beauty to the home landscape but also attract a variety of pollinators and are edible flowers too!
-Including a variety of flowers and herbs throughout my entire yard, including my vegetable garden, ensures that there will be plenty of pollinators and other beneficial insects.
-These insects are essential for my garden to thrive (and also enjoyable to watch).
-Below is a list of my favorite edible, pollinator-friendly plants, each with unique benefits and appearances.
+Including a variety of flowers and herbs in your yard and garden ensures that there will be plenty of pollinators and other beneficial insects to help your garden thrive.
+Below is a list of my favorite edible, pollinator-friendly plants, each with its own unique benefits and appearances.

 1. Borage